Skip to main content

 • Organize and supervise games and other recreational activities to promote physical, mental, and social development.

-• Perform administrative duties, such as assisting in school libraries, hall and cafeteria monitoring, and bus loading and unloading.
+• Perform administrative duties, such as school library assistance, hall and cafeteria monitoring, and bus loading and unloading.

 • Select, store, order, issue, and inventory classroom equipment, materials, and supplies.

-• Provide disabled students with assistive devices, supportive technology, and assistance accessing facilities, such as restrooms.
+• Provide students with disabilities with assistive devices, supportive technology, and assistance accessing facilities, such as restrooms.

 • Supervise, evaluate, and plan assignments for teacher assistants and volunteers.